ssj71/Git_From_A_Git/README.md

 The diff command can be used for more than just showing what is currently changed on the disk, you can use it to show an aggregated diff from multiple commits, different branches, even different copies of the repository.

 So hopefully we understand diffs and some more fudamentals of how git works, lets move forward.
 Before we come to the next command we want to "save" this state of the files in history as a commit.
+We shouldn't work on the main branch of any project with multiple devs so we'll make a new branch called "work" and commit to it.
 So let's just run
 ```
+git checkout -b work
 git commit -a -m "my first commit (in this project)!"
 ```

-You'll see there that it outputs the number of changes and some other data that we'll discuss more later.
+You'll see there that the commit command outputs the number of changes and some other data that we'll discuss more later.

 Now that we've made a commit we're ready for the next command to discuss.

 ## git show